Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 What to expect

 - Tourist information centres exist in most cities and many towns and in rural areas of interest to tourists and visitors.
-They can also be found in ports, motorway services and airports.
+They can also be found in libraries, ports, motorway services and airports.

 - As this is a public-facing role you'll be required to dress smartly, possibly even in uniform.